Updated February 2021

 Is Your Child Experiencing “Back to School” Headaches?

-Tension-type headaches often affect children and adolescents.
+It may come as no surprise but kids and teens can suffer from tension headaches quite often.
 Although there is no one cause that can be singled out as the culprit every time, it is believed that tension-type headaches are related to tightened muscles in the neck and scalp.
 Those tightened muscles can be attributed to a number of causes, and some of them are related to mental and emotional stress.
 It is time for kids to go back to school, and this time of year is loaded with stress for many children.
 If your child is complaining of frequent headaches as the summer draws to a close, there is a good chance they are experiencing tension-type headaches.
 Tension-type headaches are experienced by as many as 20% of teens and are a bit less common in younger children.

 How Are Tension-Type Headaches Different From Others